 Recently I’ve had a front row seat to a seemingly good PPC firm ripping off a client.
-It is a vivid case within the all too prevalent trend of bad PPC firms that hurt the reputation of the whole search marketing industry and rob clients of cash and opportunity.
+It is a vivid case within the all too prevalent trend of bad PPC firms that hurt the reputation of the whole search marketing industry and drain cash and opportunity from clients.

 In this case the perpetrator is a Google Partner who broke Google’s Partner rules, and engaged in egregious disrespect for the client.
 The client (now with DISC) is a substantial organization employing hundreds–and perhaps soon to employ a few less thanks to funds drained fruitlessly by the dishonest PPC agency.

 I often tell prospects that the greatest danger is not the robo-called or spam-emailed promises of “page one in Google” and the like, which are obvious scams, but rather the firms that have good websites, stellar sales people, even Google Adwords Partner status, yet mercilessly exploit business people’s lack of knowledge of what good PPC and SEO require.